chrisWhyTea/darksphere-guildbot/README.md

 ## Setup (Dev Mode)
 1. `npm install`
 2. Rename ".env-sample" to ".env" and edit the entries accordingly
-3. Deploy all database changes with `npx prisma migrate deploy`
+3. Build it with `npx tsc`
-4. Build it with `npx tsc`
+4. Deploy all database stuff with `npx prisma migrate deploy`
 5. Run the Bot `npm start`